Nelson25805/cdd-frontend/README.md

 ![Project Name Screen Shot][project-screenshot]

-`cdd-frontend` is the React single-page application that provides the user interface for the CDD project:
+`cdd-frontend` is the React single-page application that provides the user interface for the CDD project.
+It focuses on an intuitive UI for collectors to find, organize, discuss, trade, and wish for video games.

+### Key Features

+CDD stands for Collect, Discover, Discuss — the three primary actions this app enables for game collectors.

-- Search and view game details
+Search games (IGDB + user-submitted entries) and view rich game details.

-- Add games to your collection or wishlist
+Add games to your collection with metadata: estimated value, condition/status, completion state, console/platform, notes.

+Maintain a wishlist — select desired consoles for each wish item.

+Add other users as friends and privately message them.

-- View other users' profiles and collections
+View other friends wishlist's and collections of games

-- Friend system and simple messaging/threads interface
-- Account settings, admin/reporting hooks (UI only where applicable)
+Admin UI elements (report hooks and dashboard views) to inspect site metrics such as total users, most-wished-for games, top collectors, etc. (backend required; UI elements shown where applicable).

+Supabase is used for authentication, real-time DB operations, and storage of user & collection data.

 This README covers **frontend** setup and usage.
 Backend (API, database, auth, IGDB integration) is documented separately.